3 Nanoscale: modeling molecular motors

 \[ \mathrm{d}X_{t} = -[\phi'(X_{t}) + f(t) + q]\mathrm{d}t + \sqrt{2D}\mathrm{d}B_{t}. \tag{3.3}\]

 In Equation 3.3, \(\phi\) is a non-symetric periodic potential mimicking the interaction with the actin track, \(q\) is the external load, \(D\) is the diffusion coefficient and \(\mathrm{d}B_{t}\) is a brownian motion increment.
 The term \(f(t)\) represent a so-called colored component of the noise, as opposed to the pure white noise represented by the term \(\mathrm{d}B_{t}\).
 In the case of Magnasco (1993), it is represented by a deterministic piecewise constant force of the form \(f(t) = A(-1)^{n(t)}\) with \(n(t)=\lfloor 2t/\tau\rfloor\).
-The average of this force over a period \(\tau\) is equal to 0, implying that \(f\) has overall no net effect, but combined with the uncorrelated brownian motion and the non-symetric periodic landscape, it can effectively generate a directional motion in the opposite direction of the external force.
-This is a way to represent the chemical energy input from the ATP hydrolysis as a purely mechanical element.
+The average of this force over a period \(\tau\) is equal to 0, implying that \(f\) has no net effect, but combined with the uncorrelated brownian motion and the non-symetric periodic landscape, it can effectively generate a directional motion in the direction opposite to an applied external force.
+This description a way to represent the chemical energy input from the ATP hydrolysis as a purely mechanical element.

 3.3 Challenges